Eric Haase Player Props: Tigers vs. Orioles

 Eric Haase At The Plate

-- Haase has picked up a hit in 57.9% of his 19 games this season, with multiple hits in 15.8% of those games.
+- Haase has picked up a hit in 11 of 19 games this year, with multiple hits three times.

-- He has scored in three of 19 games so far this season.
+- He has scored in three games this year (15.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.